 - governments predominantly fail to provide frameworks for the sharing of cyberterrorism-induced losses.

 Insurers have developed several approaches in response to the challenge:

 - Developing data analytics that analyse the characteristics of cyber risk; as well as data protocols that combine company information with digital risk indicators;

-The report suggested a prudent approach and refraining from making irreversible decisions, especially when the cyber market is demonstrating high levels of innovation.
+The report highlighted the crucial role of the public sector in combatting cyber risks.
+It suggested a prudent approach and refraining from making irreversible decisions, especially when the cyber market is demonstrating high levels of innovation.
 Policymakers should endeavour to use the market as a discovery mechanism and expect best practices to be adopted quickly by competitors and new market entrants.
 To strengthen resilience, cyber security features should be developed and implemented at inception, and security design features should be certified and controlled by authorities.